coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 <div class="guide-notebox">
 <div class="notebox-title">Note</div>

-This guide outlines the most common build settings for apps across the various platforms that Corona supports.
+This guide outlines the most common build settings for apps across the various platforms that CORONA_CORE_PRODUCT supports.
 For those developers who require more advanced settings, please consult the [Advanced Build Settings][guide.distribution.advancedSettings] guide for which options are available.

 </div>